-Missed Term Work
+Missed Term Work or Examinations

-- 38. A student may self-declare an illness or other personal situation requesting relief from academic work under certain conditions using the McMaster Student Absence Form (MSAF) process. - 39.
+- 37. A student may self-declare an illness or other personal situation granting themselves relief from academic work under certain conditions using the McMaster Student Absence Form (MSAF) process. - 38.
 For all other compelling circumstances, the student is required to request relief from their Faculty Office.
-If the petition is granted, the Faculty Office will notify the instructor of the time period for which the student has been granted an approved absence. - 40.
+If the petition is granted, the Faculty Office will notify the instructor of the time period for which the student has been granted an approved absence. - 39.
 It is at the discretion of the instructor to determine the nature of the relief, bearing in mind re-weighting one component of the grade to 75% of the final grade or more is discouraged without approval from the Department Chair or Associate Dean's Office.